Frequently Asked Questions

 Q6.
 What are training or vocational programs related to work in a Teamster represented industry, class or craft?

 A. There are no defined programs; however, to apply for the Training and Vocational Scholarship, the chosen program must be related to work in a Teamster represented industry, class or craft.
-These industries include: Airline, Bakery & Laundry, Brewery & Soft Drink, Building Material & Construction Trade, Car haul, Dairy, Food Processing, Freight, Graphic Communications, Industrial Trades, Motion Picture & Theatrical Trade, Newspaper, Magazine, Electronic Media, Package, Parking, Port, Public Services, Rail, Solid Waste & Recycling, Tank haul, Trade Show & Convention Centers, and Warehouse.
+These industries include: Airline, Bakery & Laundry, Brewery & Soft Drink, Building Material & Construction Trade, Car haul, Dairy, Food Processing, Freight, Health Care, Industrial Trades, Motion Picture & Theatrical Trade, Newspaper, Magazine, Electronic Media, Package, Parking, Port, Public Services, Rail (locomotive engineering, maintenance of way), Solid Waste & Recycling, Tank haul, Trade Show & Convention Centers, and Warehouse.